 Not only does this issue come up at a family photo-shoot, but making your illustrations look natural and relaxed when inactive can sometimes be tricky too!

 Discover the key aspects of drawing relaxed poses that look believable, such as how to position the hands, elbows and shoulders.
-Tom also discusses ways to modify a pose to communicate a variety of feelings, eg: boredom, worry, disinterest and curiosity.
+Tony also discusses ways to modify a pose to communicate a variety of feelings, eg: boredom, worry, disinterest and curiosity.

 2 Cheat Sheet Guides Included